sebkm/sensor_fusion/README.md

 ```bash
 make local_release && make run_local
 ```
-or start in developpement mode with:
+or start in developement mode with:
 ```bash
 make shell
 ```
-We advise you to start in developpement mode.
+We advise you to start in developement mode.
 Note that if you use the release the measures folder will be created in the release root directory.
-After a few seconds a message will be displyed telling you that the application is booted.
+After a few seconds a message will be displayed telling you that the application is booted.
 You might need to press enter to get the shell prompt.

 ## Launching the system